databricks/terraform-provider-databricks/docs/resources/repo.md

 ## Import

-The resource Repo can be imported using the Repo ID (obtained via UI or using API)
+The resource can be imported using the Git folder ID (obtained via UI or using API)

 ```bash
 $ terraform import databricks_repo.this repo_id